Marvel's Stan Lee dies: Remembering the godfather of geeks and my former boss

 "I miss your enthusiasm, I miss all your notes, all your photos and emails.
 I want you to know that I still love you all.
 Maybe I'll have some of this pneumonia knocked down, and we can have some real fun over the internet.
 Until then, excelsior."

-Sure, he was in his 90s -- an age many people (let alone celebrities) never reach -- but Lee was more than just a celebrity.
+Sure, he was in his nineties -- an age many people (let alone celebrities) never reach -- but Lee was more than just a celebrity.
 He seemed to transcend normal mortal rules.

 Writer, editor and publisher of Marvel Comics, Lee was best known as the man bringing Marvel's superheroes -- including Spider-Man, Thor, X-Men and the Avengers -- to life in comics, movies and TV shows.
 On his own and with artist-writers Steve Ditko and Jack Kirby, he made Marvel the top publisher of comic books and a media powerhouse.
 Lee collaborated with Kirby on the Fantastic Four, Hulk, Iron Man, Thor, Silver Surfer and X-Men.
 With Ditko he created Spider-Man and Doctor Strange.